graphql-compose/graphql-compose/README.md

 # GraphQL-compose

 `GraphQL-compose` is an instrument which allows you to construct flexible graphql schema from different data sources via plugins.
-The main aim of `graphql-compose` to solve the problem of mash code in schema's files, and ridiculously simplify build process.
+The main aim of `graphql-compose` to solve the problem of mash code in schema's files, and ridiculously simplify schema build process on server.

 Compose your GraphQL schema in declarative way:
 - Add/remove needed fields in types